Unhealthy Communication Patterns

 Escalating conflicts isn’t helpful for anyone.
 It can cause your partner to walk on eggshells because any minor conflict can lead to a full-blown fight.

-How to Overcome Escalating the Conflict: Don’t bring up previously resolved conflicts, stay on topicMake a commitment to remain calm and keep your emotions in checkTake a quick timeout and think through your response
+How to Overcome Escalating the Conflict: Don’t bring up previously resolved conflicts, stay on topic; make a commitment to remain calm and keep your emotions in check; take a quick timeout and think through your response.

 Which of these patterns do you find yourself falling into?
 After reading this post, are you able to see how these unhealthy patterns aren’t helpful for your relationship?
 We’ve been guilty of all of these things at one time or another, and you probably will be, too.
-The important thing to 1) identify when you’ve fallen into the pattern, and 2) take steps to overcome it.

 Search for topics like sexual boundaries, budgeting, conflict, or anything else you're looking for.